 Regulation Intent Issue Clarification

 9. Individual Support Plan

 Each service agency shall develop an individual support plan for each person with a developmental disability who receives services and supports from the agency that addresses the person's goals, preferences and needs.
 (O.Reg.299/10, 5(1)(1)) To promote individualized approaches to services and supports.
-Persons will receive available services to meet their individual needs.
+Persons will receive available services to meet their individual goals, preferences and needs.
 Is an Individual Support Plan required if a person with a developmental disability is only in a 4 hour respite program?
+Would the agency be cited as non- compliant if there was not an Individual Support Plan in place because the individual supported refused to participate in its development?
 Yes.
-An Individual Support Plan is required for each person with a developmental disability receiving services and supports from an agency where the service is funded under SIPDDA .
+An Individual Support Plan is required for each person with a developmental disability receiving services and supports from an agency where the service is funded under SIPDDA.
+Yes.
+If an individual declines to participate a plan still needs to be developed.
+The ISP is an accountability tool for both the individual and the agency.
+For the individual, the ISP is an opportunity to express their own views about important decisions concerning them and gives them the opportunity to participate in decisions that affect their life.
+If the person chooses to not participate, it should be noted in the plan.
+For the service agency, the ISP is a tool that defines the relationship between the agency and the individual supported.
+It is used to document what agency resources (MCSS funding or MCSS-funded service hours) will be allocated to support the individual to achieve the defined goals, how the individual will be supported to achieve the defined goals, and who will be responsible for seeking to ensure outcomes are achieved.
+Ultimately, it demonstrates the agency's accountability to the person receiving the services.